zendiy-mgos/zthing/README.md

 # ZenThing
 ## Overview
-A Mongoose OS library for Zen Things ecosystem.
+A Mongoose OS library for ZenThings ecosystem.